Miterion/isp-site-template/README.md

 You can now visit http://locahost:4000 to see the page in action.

 ## Livereload
-To make editing content more easy you can start the testserver with the `-L` option:
+To use livereload, uncomment the gem in the _config.yml, then start the server with the `-L` option:

 `$ bundle exec jekyll s -L`